dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     and does not bind any new ones.

-*   **Switch statement**, **switch expression**, **if-case statement**: Each `caseHead` introduces a new *case scope* which is where the variables defined by that case's pattern are bound.
+*   **Switch statement**, **switch expression**, **if-case statement**: Each `guardedPattern` introduces a new *case scope* which is where the variables defined by that case's pattern are bound.

     There is no *initializing expression* for the variables in a case pattern,